Documentation Index

 const lng = $message.get('lng')

-For communication between tools and skills:
+For communication between tools and workflows:

 const city = $input.get('city', 'Quito') // with default value